What is an Open Invoice?

 Also known as invoice automation, a payment processor will automatically initiate an online payment, which creates an open invoice.
 If the payment doesn’t immediately transfer from the customer’s bank account to the vendor’s, it becomes a pending payment.

 These are common, low-risk open invoices that are automatically confirmed by the online payment processor, so no manual action is required.

 An open invoice can be considered a standard bill if it’s past due.
 A payment processor will automatically re-label a past due invoice as a bill, where it will sit in the system until paid.
 These should be monitored closely because they show signs that the customer has issues with sending payments.
-The customer may receive fees or penalties for their late payments.
+The customer may receive late fees or penalties for their late payments.

 Also known as failed payments, incomplete payments are payments that haven’t been made by a customer, despite receiving an invoice.
 Incomplete payments can be caused by anything from inputting incorrect bank details on a payment, to having insufficient funds in the customer’s bank account.
 These payments should be watched carefully.